 The beach lies south of Saint-Gilles, and is easy to reach by car.
 Follow the “La Saline” signs on the coastal road (former national road, N2001) or the N1 expressway (Route des Tamarins, exit “La Saline-les-Bains”).
 A large shaded car park gives direct access to the site.
 On foot, from Saint-Gilles-les-Bains town center, go past the marina, then walk south along Brisants beach for about 1 mile.

 You can enter the water anywhere along the beach

-The area to explore is located between the beach and the coral reef, which are distant of 350 to 500 meters.
-The further you go to the right, the closer you will be to the channel, which is an unsafe area because of strong currents.
+The area to explore is located between the beach and the coral reef, which are distant of 350 to 400 meters.
+The further you go to the right, the closer you will be to the channel (Passe de l’Hermitage), which is an unsafe area because of strong currents.

 As you move away from the beach, you cross 100 meters or so of sandy seabed with scattered coral areas (↕2-6ft/0.5-2m), which grow denser as you move closer to the reef.
 Make your way between the coral to reach the more preserved areas.
 100 yards before the reef (↕2-3ft/0.5-1m), the coral becomes so dense that you can’t go any further, while the water level gradually falls.

-On this spot, corals (mainly branching corals of the acropora type) suffer bleaching and breakage, and are less spectacular than in the Ermitage Lagoon spot.
+On this spot, corals (mainly branching corals of the acropora type) suffer bleaching and breakage, and are less spectacular than at the spot of Lagon de l’Hermitage.
 Water may also be less clear, and the sand areas larger.
 However, this site is a good alternative if you want to explore new areas.